Lefschetz Thimble Quantum Monte Carlo for Spin Systems: Spin Coherent State Path Integrals

 where

 and $H^{\mathrm{cl}}: \mathbb{R}^2\to \mathbb{R}$ is the so-called \textit{classical Hamiltonian} whose precise form depends on the problem of interest \cite{kochetov19952}.
-We refer the reader to Sec.~\ref{section:appA} in the Supplemental Material for the details of this standard calculation.
+We refer the reader to Appendix~\ref{section:appA} for the details of this standard calculation.
 We can absorb the volume element of the integral in Eq.~(\ref{eq:scpi1}) into the action by defining $\mathcal{S}'= \mathcal{S} + 2\sum_{i}\log(1+x_i^2+y_i^2)$.

 Note the following regarding Eq.~(\ref{eq:scpi}): (a) The first term, a geometric phase, introduces its own sign problem into the partition function.
-In standard spin coherent state QMC \cite{takano1985monte}, one doesn't attempt to correct this sign problem or any original sign problem contained in $H^{\mathrm{cl}}$, potentially at exponential cost to the simulation algorithm; (b) Eq.~(\ref{eq:scpi}) requires the assumption that $y_{j+1}-y_j$ and $x_{j+1}-x_j$ are $\mathcal{O}(\beta/T).$ This is not mathematically well-founded at low spins \cite{shibata_note_1999, auerbach}, but can be justified at higher spins \cite{garg_spin_2001}; (c) Both the geometric phase, and, it will turn out, the classical Hamiltonian, have a singularity when $x_j^2+y_j^2=-1.$ This causes the action to diverge in finite flow time.
+In standard spin coherent state QMC \cite{takano1985monte}, one doesn't attempt to correct this sign problem or any original sign problem contained in $H^{\mathrm{cl}}$, potentially at exponential cost to the simulation algorithm; (b) Eq.~(\ref{eq:scpi}) requires the assumption that $y_{j+1}-y_j$ and $x_{j+1}-x_j$ are $\mathcal{O}\big(\frac{\beta}{T}\big).$ This is not mathematically well-founded at low spins \cite{shibata_note_1999, auerbach}, but can be somewhat justified at higher spins \cite{garg_spin_2001}.
+This is the uncontrolled approximation in the spin coherent path integral described in the introduction.
+We shall see that our results cast doubt onto the extent to which the approximation is reasonable, even for large spins, motivating a more rigorous understanding of this issue than provided by standard treatments of the spin coherent path integral; (c) Both the geometric phase, and, it will turn out, the classical Hamiltonian, have a singularity when $x_j^2+y_j^2=-1.$ This causes the action to diverge in finite flow time.
 Such divergences are also observed when applying the Lefshetz thimble technique to fermionic models \cite{kanazawa2015structure, fujii2015lefschetz}.

-\textit{Lefschetz Thimble QMC for Spin Systems.---}When applying the Lefschetz thimble technique to spin systems using spin coherent states, the issue of divergences in the action can be resolved by noting that the holomorphic flow is gradient-dependent.
-Therefore, one can modify the gradient to also diverge at singularities without disturbing the thimble structure \cite{tanizaki_gradient_2017}; by doing so, the flow can be slowed near singularities, removing the need to tune flow times to avoid numerical blow up \cite{new_flow_note}.
-The new holomorphic flow then becomes:
+Consequently, when flowing the integration manifold, we seek a flow time sufficiently long to mitigate the sign problem, but not so long as to cause numerical blow ups.
+While unneccessary in the examples we consider, one can also avoid such numerical issues by modifying the flow so that it slows as one approaches singularities~\cite{tanizaki_gradient_2017}.